 With a population of approximately 100,000, the City of New Bedford is the world’s most famous whaling era seaport and the number one fishing port in America.
 This city is a wonderfully diverse, culturally rich community with a proud present, past and future.

-Children can obtain a high quality education in the New Bedford Public Schools System.
-Individuals pursuing a higher education can do so at the University of Massachusetts Dartmouth or Bristol Community College, both conveniently offer a downtown New Bedford campus.
+Children can obtain a high-quality education in the New Bedford Public Schools System.
+Individuals pursuing higher education can do so at the University of Massachusetts Dartmouth or Bristol Community College, both conveniently offer a downtown New Bedford campus.

 Mayor’s Office News

 Parking Ban Effective Midnight Tonight; City Offices Closed Tomorrow; Trash Pickup Delayed NEW BEDFORD – The National Weather Service has issued a Winter Storm Warning for New Bedford, in effect from 1 a.m.
 Tuesday to 1 a.m.
 Wednesday.
 Storm conditions are expected to make travel very difficult.
 City Announces Parking […]Click for more.